mitwelten/mitwelten-explore/mitwelten_explore/dashboard/docs/charts.md

 **Overlay**|**Subplots**
 :-:|:-:
+In the overlay layout, there exists one y axis.
+Normalization might be helpful to compare datasets.|In the subplots layout, every dataset has its subplot with its y axis.
 <img src="assets/images/overlay_chart.png" style="maxWidth:100%;" />|<img src="assets/images/line_chart.png" style="maxWidth:100%;" />

 * The chart type and layout type for will be stored persistently in your browser.